 During the conference, MAB signed a Memorandum of Understanding with the following organizations:

-• Foundation for International Business Administration Accreditation (FIBAA, Deutschland)
+- Foundation for International Business Administration Accreditation (FIBAA, Germany)

 The 30-year-old MAB remains confident that it can continue to collaborate successfully with Hungarian higher education institutions and European partner organizations to strengthen the culture of quality assurance in Hungary, thereby supporting Hungarian higher education in fulfilling its mission and enhancing its international reputation.